Code Shifter: Gameplay

 The player controls control Sera, Stella's debugger avatar, inside her new fighting game, to combat flaws and fix glitches in the game.
 The game appears as an action side-scrolling video game.
-In these stages, the player finds data on other fighters (from Ark System Works' other works), which is used to turn Sera into 2D 8-bit versions of them.
+In these stages, the player finds data on other fighters (from Arc System Works' other works), which is used to turn Sera into 2D 8-bit versions of them.
 The game also has a 'Colorful Fighters' game mode featuring a brawler mini-game that allows up to 4 players to fight against each other.
 After every stage, the player is allowed to roam around the studio as Stella.
 Here, the player can talk to other developers which appear as non-player characters.